Kan090808/local_keep/README.md

 ## Getting Started

 ### Quick Start (Web)
-Simply visit [https://chat-849ed.web.app](https://chat-849ed.web.app) in your web browser to start using Local Keep immediately.
+Visit the live demo at: **[https://kan090808.github.io/local_keep/](https://kan090808.github.io/local_keep/)**

 No installation required!
+Your notes are stored locally and encrypted in your browser.

 ### Development Setup